 Establishment: To launch a new SIG, at least ten (10) members of the Academy will be required to officially support the application by committing to attend the next annual meeting and to be an ongoing active participant in the SIG.
 In rare circumstances, the Academy president may waive the requirement for ten founding members when an under-represented vital group in the ACLP requests a new SIG (e.g., the Pediatric C-L group).
 For all new SIGs, founding members will be required to acknowledge support of the formation of the SIG.

-A SIG is proposed to the Governance Committee of the Academy, via its Executive Director, through a written request (please use the online SIG Request Form).
+A SIG is proposed to the Governance Committee of the Academy, via its executive director, through a written request (please use the online SIG Request Form).
 The request includes the area of interest and title of the SIG, the reason for establishing the SIG, and the specific request from the Academy for resources (e.g., web page, listserv, meeting time at the annual meeting).
-The Governance Committee reviews the application and makes a recommendation to the Academy Council’s executive committee, which will vote to determine whether to formally establish the group.
-The full Academy Council, at its next regularly scheduled meeting, ratifies the establishment of this group.
+The Governance Committee reviews the application and makes a recommendation to the Academy’s Executive Committee, which will vote to determine whether to formally establish the group.
+The full Academy Board of Directors, at its next regularly scheduled meeting, ratifies the establishment of this group.

 Duration: Each SIG is set up with an open timeframe.
-A SIG may officially request to disband at any time and/or the Council may choose to disband a specific SIG, at the recommendation of the Governance Committee, if it is not meeting its responsibilities or because of inactivity.
+A SIG may officially request to disband at any time and/or the Board of Directors may choose to disband a specific SIG, at the recommendation of the Governance Committee, if it is not meeting its responsibilities or because of inactivity.

 Activities: Each SIG chooses its own Chair and rules of operation, as well as the agenda for its meetings and the content of its activities.
 All ACLP members are welcome to join individual SIGs or to attend their meetings.
 It is the intent that the majority of ongoing SIG members be Academy members while recognizing the value of welcoming interested non-members of the ACLP.
 The count of members/non-members will be included on an annual report to the Governance Committee, and it is hoped that non-member participants will decide to join the ACLP as either associate or full members.